Option & Derivatives Pricing

 E[Ri] - Rf = βi(E[Rm] - Rf)

-Starting from Black–Scholes, we study non-standard models — stochastic volatility, jump-diffusion, and rough volatility — and methods for calibration and pricing.
+Starting from Black-Scholes, we study stochastic volatility, jump-diffusion, and rough volatility.

-We develop efficient numerical schemes — Monte Carlo, PDE solvers, Fourier methods, and deep-learning solvers — for pricing and hedging high-dimensional derivatives.
+We develop Monte Carlo, PDE, Fourier, and deep-learning solvers for high-dimensional pricing.

-We investigate limit order books, liquidity provision, and high-frequency trading, and their impact on price discovery and market efficiency.
+We investigate order books, liquidity provision, and high-frequency trading behavior.

 Our joint paper on American option pricing under rough volatility has been accepted by a top-tier journal.